Refining Structs

 Field vs. Index?

-At this point, you might be wondering why, since n
+At this point, you might be wondering why, since n is the value of the field val,

-we didn't just name the index val
+we didn't just name the index val instead of n?

-Indeed, we could have named it val
+Indeed, we could have named it val.

 However, we picked a different name to emphasize that the index is distinct from the field.
 The field actually exists at run-time, but in contrast, the index is a type-level property that only lives at compile-time.